Lifting Stars Pet Homecare

 Next, there will be some paperwork and consent forms to sign.
 This will also be the point at which payment is taken.
 You will need to decide on the type of cremation that you would prefer.
 Options for keepsake memorabilia including clay or ceramic paw prints and fur-trimming will also be discussed at this time.

 It is a good idea to have your pet in a favourite location near the main entryway to your home.
 For example, in a comfortable and familiar bed or blanket.
 You are welcome (but certainly not obligated) to light a candle, play relaxing music, read a poem, say a prayer, or share some fond memories you have with your pet.
 Consider turning off cell phones or unplugging landlines for added privacy and to minimize disruption.
-Please review the COVID-19 restrictions prior to the appointment and notify us if there are any concerns.

 The euthanasia process itself is performed in two steps.
 First, your pet will be given a combined sedative and pain injection with a small needle, so that they enter a state of deep sleep and relaxation.
 This typically takes about three to ten minutes.